Saturday, March 17, 2012

 Pecos Bill and his rifle-bearing posse

-their banderas
+their uniforms are banderas

-their confession of the sin
+the confession of the sin

 of being Mexican